latextemplates/scientific-thesis-cover/README.md

 - utf8
 - options for all required text on the coverpage

+## Installation

+- Download `uni-stuttgart-cs-cover.sty` or
+- Clone this repository with `git clone https://github.com/latextemplates/uni-stuttgart-cs-cover.git` or
+- Use it as git submodule via `git submodule add https://github.com/latextemplates/uni-stuttgart-cs-cover.git uni-stuttgart-cs-cover`

 ## Usage Example

 An example can be found in thesis.tex